 Bitcoin Cash is a solution to Bitcoin’s scalability issues

 Bitcoin’s poor capacity comes from its technical limitations, which were decided over 10 years ago.
-It is all about the block size in Bitcoin’s blockchain.
-Currently, the block size is limited to 1MB.
-It’s easy to understand, that smaller the block, fewer transactions it can contain.
+It is all about the block size and block time in the Bitcoin blockchain.
+Currently, the block size is limited to 1MB, and blocks are mined only every 10 minutes.

 However, there are also issues with Lightning Network.
 No solution is absolutely perfect and it’s a question of two different solutions to one problem.
-The Bitcoin Cash argument is that there is no need to create an additional layer and reduce decentralization, because the scaling can be done on-chain.
+The Bitcoin Cash argument is that there is no need to create an additional layer and reduce decentralization because the scaling can be done on-chain.

-Roger Ver gives Bitcoin Cash a face
+Roger Ver gives a face to Bitcoin Cash

-Roger Ver has also created the term Bitcoin Core in early 2018.
+Roger Ver also created the term “Bitcoin Core” in 2017.
 He used this in debates between Bitcoin and Bitcoin Cash to bring Bitcoin Cash to the same level.
-When you compare “Bitcoin Core vs Bitcoin Cash”, it sounds more equal than “Bitcoin vs Bitcoin Cash”.
+When you compare “Bitcoin Core vs Bitcoin Cash”, it sounds better and more equal than “Bitcoin vs Bitcoin Cash”.

 The Bitcoin Cash campaigning has raised the eyebrows of many analysts.
 The problem people have with such campaigning is that it sometimes mixes FUD with facts.
 Litecoin founder Charlie Lee commented Bitcoin Cash marketing tactics like this in December 2017: